kyma-project/busola/docs/features.md

   ```

 - **PROTECTED_RESOURCES** – is used to block the edit and delete functions based on the determined rules.
 If the resource meets the rule requirements, the resource becomes protected and cannot be edited/deleted.
-  Each resource requires a **match** field, which includes a list of key-value pairs.
+  Each resource requires the **match** field, which includes a list of key-value pairs.
 The proper rule description is when the definition given in the key matches the value.

-  Optionally, you can provide a **message** parameter, which displays a simple message, or **messageSrc**, which is a yaml path where the message to be displayed is included.
-If neither message nor messageSrc is provided, a generic message will be used.
+  Optionally, you can provide the **message** parameter, which displays a simple message, or **messageSrc**, which is a yaml path where the message to be displayed is included.
+If neither **message** nor **messageSrc** is provided, a generic message is used.

   Example: